“For unfettered insights read Asa Winstanley's excellent newsletter” — John Pilger

 For more than a decade, I have been an investigative journalist reporting on the global battle for justice in Palestine.
 I spend most of my time exposing the activities of the Israel lobby: a globalised and coordinated network of professional and voluntary groups that support Zionism, Israel’s racist official ideology.

-But you can find it all here every week in my newsletter.
+But you can find it all here in my newsletter.